Skip to contents

 $getNextFeature()

 Fetch the next available feature from this layer.
 Only features matching the current spatial and/or attribute filter (if defined) will be returned.
 This method implements sequential access to the features of a layer.
 The $resetReading() method can be used to start at the beginning again.
 Returns a list with the unique feature identifier (FID), the attribute and geometry field names, and their values.
+The returned list carries the OGRFeature class attribute with S3 methods for for print() and plot().
 NULL is returned if no more features are available.

 $setNextByIndex(i)